 Residency: Must be a resident of Pennsylvania and the election district in which you want to register and vote for at least 30 days before the next primary, special, municipal, or general election.

 Felony Convictions: Voting rights restored automatically after release from prison.
-Learn more about restoring rights after committing a felony.
+Learn more about convicted felons voting information.

-ID Requirements: To register you must provide a Pennsylvania driver's license number or the last four digits of your social security number.
-If you have neither of these you may be required to bring more identification when you are voting for the first time.
+ID Requirements: To register you must provide a Pennsylvania driver's license number, PennDOT ID card number, or the last four digits of your social security number.

 OBTAINING A VOTER REGISTRATION FORM

-In person: You can register to vote at a PA Department of Transportation photo license center when you obtain or update your driver's license.
-In addition, you can register to vote at a County Voter Registration Office or other designated sites
+In person: You can register to vote at a County Voter Registration Office or other designated sites:

 By mail/ in writing: You can register to vote by mail in two ways: